Dexphot virus removal guide

 |Distribution methods||Infected email attachments, malicious online advertisements, social engineering, software 'cracks'.|

-There are various different cryptocurrency miners, many of them are legitimate.
-However, even legitimate ones can be used for malicious purposes.
-Cyber criminals attempt to trick people into installing them in various ways and then generate revenue through their computers.
+There are various different cryptocurrency miners available, many of which are legitimate, however, even legitimate ones can be used for malicious purposes.
+Cyber criminals attempt to trick people into installing them in various ways, and then generate revenue through their computers.
 Some examples of methods that cyber criminals use to trick people into installing unwanted software are provided below.

 How did Dexphot infiltrate my computer?

-Files and/or web links that are attached to irrelevant emails should not be opened.
-Especially if they are received from unknown addresses.
-It is worth mentioning that cyber criminals usually disguise their emails as official, important, etc. Software should be downloaded only from official websites and via direct download links.
-All other sources that we mentioned in the previous paragraph should not be trusted.
-Furthermore, it is important to update software using tools or implemented functions that are designed by official developers, and not through third party, fake updaters.
-The same applies to activation of licensed programs and operating systems - they should not be activated using any third party tools, besides, it is illegal to activate software that way.
-One more important thing is to have a reputable antivirus or anti-spyware software installed and scan the system with it regularly.
-If you believe that your computer is already infected, we recommend running a scan with Spyhunter for Windows to automatically eliminate infiltrated malware.
+Files and/or web links that are attached to irrelevant emails should not be opened, especially if they are received from unknown addresses.
+Cyber criminals disguise their emails as official, important, etc. Software should be downloaded only from official websites and via direct download links.
+All other sources mentioned above should not be trusted.
+Update software using tools or implemented functions that are designed by official developers, and not through third party, fake updaters.
+The same applies to activation of licensed programs and operating systems: they should not be activated using any third party tools.
+Furthermore, it is illegal to activate software in this manner.
+Have reputable antivirus or anti-spyware software installed and scan the system with it regularly.
+If you believe that your computer is already infected, we recommend running a scan with Malwarebytes for Windows to automatically eliminate infiltrated malware.

 - What is Dexphot?